Women Artists

 Vera Fischer

 Vera Fischer was born in 1925 in Zagreb to a Jewish family.
 During WWII, she was imprisoned at the camp in Rab and Kupari.
 After the capitulation of Italy, Vera joined the National Liberation Movement in Croatia.
 In 1951, she graduated from the Academy of Fine Arts in Zagreb.
-After that, she left the classical style of the Academy and turned to pop style.
+After that, she left the classical style of the Academy and turned to the pop art style.

 female artist Vera Fischer, Many People, 1971

 She has participated in numerous solo and group exhibitions.
 Vera Fischer achieved her artistic culmination with her collages from the 1960s and her photographs from the 1970s.
 At that time she traveled to New York and thanks to them she was included in the book “Photographers in Croatia”.
-Vera was active in a mission to bringing Christianity and Judaism together.
+Vera was active in a mission to bring Christianity and Judaism together.

 Marija Ujević

 Marija Ujević was born in 1933.
 She worked on portraits and figures.
 She studied sculpture at the Central School of Art and Design in London.
-Marija has been working at the Academy of Fine Arts in Zagreb sine 1987.
+Marija has been working at the Academy of Fine Arts in Zagreb since 1987.
 She is also the author of numerous outdoor and indoor public sculptures.

 Marija Ujević, Escaped from Paradise, 2014

-Marija Ujević, Escaped from Paradise, 2014, the property of the artist, photo taken by the author
+Marija Ujević, Escaped from Paradise, 2014, the property of the artist, photo taken by the author.

 Breda Beban

-Breda Beban was born in 1952 in Novi Sad, Serbia and was a female film and video artist.
+Breda Beban was born in 1952 in Novi Sad, Serbia, and was a female film and video artist.
 She studied art in Zagreb and later moved to Britain in 1991.
 Between 1986 and 1994 she made films and videos working with Hrvoje Horvatic.
 She took part in the exhibition “Committed Visions” at the Museum of Modern Art, New York, in 1992.

 female artist Breda Beban, Warm and Cold (Great Joy), 1981